 Display technology is commonly associated with an output device that presents information in visual form.
 Displays are used in TVs, computer monitors, smartphones, and a variety of other devices including AR/VR headsets.
 In 2021, an estimated 1.74 billion households owned a television set worldwide, with around 80 percent of the global population owning a smartphone.
 Other types of displays include military displays, broadcast reference displays, public area displays, and medical monitors.

-The development in the design and manufacture of display systems first began with the invention of the Cathode-Ray-Tube (CRT) technology by Ferdinand Braun in 1897.
+The development in the design and manufacture of display systems first began with the invention of the cathode-ray tube (CRT) technology by Ferdinand Braun in 1897.
 The CRT technology was the dominant industry standard for display systems up until the late 20th century.
 New trends such as the growing demand for mobile electronics increased demand for displays that rival and surpass CRTs in picture quality, size, and power consumption.
-One of the most prominent technological developments in recent years was the Liquid Crystal Display (LCD).
-In 2015 alone, more than 220 million LCD TVs were sold worldwide, while in 2016, 225 million LCD TVs were sold worldwide.
-Apart from the CRT and LCD, new technologies such as Organic Light Emitting Diodes (OLED), Plasma Display Panels (PDP), Field Emission Displays (FED) as well as Electronic Papers, are gaining market ground.
+One of the most prominent technological developments in recent years was the liquid crystal display (LCD), a display technology that has dominated many device markets in recent years.